 The following post, Are Smoke-Free Casinos Here To Stay, considers the future of smoking in casinos.
 During the pandemic, the reopening of casinos turned many casinos into smokeless casinos.
-The casino blessed trinity of gambling, smoking, and drinking might be losing smoking for good.
+As a result, the casino blessed trinity of gambling, smoking, and drinking might be losing tobacco for good.

 Are Smoke-Free Casinos the “New Norm?”